-Ultimately, the selected approach is a matter of analyst's preference; both approaches have advantages13 and disadvantages.
+Ultimately, the selected approach is a matter of analyst's preference and experience; both approaches have advantages14 and disadvantages.
 We use a Bayesian approach together with the following assumption: Each exposure to a degradation or failure mechanism which results in detectable damage to the piping is viewed as a demand on the structural integrity.
 As an example, if we observe 300 flaws in one type of piping system, then that type of system (i.e., attribute) has been exposed to 300 demands.
 Next we determine how many of these demands actually led to complete failure (i.e., rupture).
 Hence, the reliability problem is treated as a failure-on-demand problem.
 The binomial distribution is the distribution of the number of ruptures, R, out of 'DP' independent demands where DP is the number of events leading to degraded piping.
 The binomial likelihood function, L (E | p), is:

-13Given sufficient service data the classical approach and the Bayesian approach produce numerically compatible results.
+14Given sufficient service data the classical approach and the Bayesian approach produce numerically compatible results.
 Due to difference of interpretation, propagation of uncertainty measures in the Bayesian approach is easier than in the classical approach.

-$$L(E \mid p) = (DP! \mid [R!
-(DP - R)!]) \land p^{R} \land (1 - p)^{DP-R}$$ (4-4)
+$$L(E/p) = (DP! / [R!
+(DP - R)!]) \times p^{R} \times (1 - p)^{DP-R}$$ (4-4)

-where E = Evidence in the form of specific service data; R = Number of ruptures; DP = Number of 'demands' on the piping system;. p = Probability of rupture.
+Where E = Evidence in the form of specific service data;

+R = Number of ruptures;

+DP = Number of 'demands' on the piping system;.

+p = Probability of rupture.

 In the Bayesian approach, the parameter p is regarded as a random variable with a specified prior distribution.
-There are three ways of generating a prior distribution: 1) The noninformative prior; 2) A natural conjugate beta prior; and 3) A lognormal prior.
-Arguments can be made to support the choice of each of these priors, but this report will use the noninformative prior, as discussed below.
+There are different ways of generating a prior distribution, including: 1) A noninformative prior; or 2) empirical prior.
+Arguments can be made to support the choice of each of these priors.
+Ultimately the choice should be a function of the form and extent of available service data.
+For now, this report will use a noninformative prior, as discussed below.